Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 Trip Details

 While you’ll be with the Wild Women group, this isn’t an exclusive Wild Women Expeditions or 100% women-only trip.
-The Wild Women group size can range from 10 to 40 women, but there will be other passengers along for the journey.
-In addition, the staff and crew of the Ocean Endeavour, a 198-passenger ship, will also be co-ed.
+The Wild Women group size can range from 8 to 30 women, but there will be other passengers along for the journey.
+In addition, the staff and crew of the Ocean Victory, a 186 passenger ship, will also be mixed-gender.

 Our Expedition Cruise Partner’s Client Portal